Homomorphic encryption of linear optics quantum computation on almost arbitrary states of light with asymptotically

 In this paper, we rigorously obtain explicit bounds on the security of using a displacement key encoding, thereby confirming the intuition of Ref.~\cite{weedbrook-encryption-2016}.
 Moreover, the displacement key encoding improves on the earlier polarisation- and phase-key techniques in two important respects.
 First, we demonstrate that by choosing the encoding displacement operators to be independent on each optical mode and to follow a Gaussian distribution with an increasing variance, any pair of encoded codewords will become increasingly close in trace-distance and thereby increasingly indistinguishable.
-Our encoding scheme thereby exhibits information-theoretic security \cite{lai2018generalized}.
+Our encoding scheme is a weak information-theoretic security encryption scheme with secrecy error that is twice of this maximum trace distance, and this security definition has been introduced in \cite[Definition 5]{lai2018generalized}.
 We also remark that the trace-distance metric we use is preferable to the mutual information used in Ref.~\cite{weedbrook-encryption-2016}, because the trace distance directly quantifies the indistinguishability of quantum states while the mutual information does not.
-Second, our technique is applicable to linear optics computations acting on \textit{arbitrary} quantum states of light with no more than a fixed number of photons.
+Second, our technique is applicable to linear optics computations acting on quantum states of light with no more than a fixed number of photons.
+Constraining quantum states to have no more than a fixed number of photons is reasonable, because quantum states that are bounded in energy can always be well approximated by quantum states that bounded in photon number, given that sufficiently many photons is considered.
 This is far more general than polarisation-key encoding, which applies to single-photon input states, or phase-key encoding, which applies to input coherent states.